rashed6585/linux-configurations/docker-command.md

 - `docker build -t imagename/tag`: Builds and tags an image for easier tracking
 - `docker build https://yourserver/file.tar.gz`: Builds an image from a remote tar archive
 - `docker build -t image:1.0<<EOFFROM busyboxRUN echo “hello world”EOF`: Builds an image via a Dockerfile that is passed through STDIN

+### Run a new Container

+- `docker run -it --rm -d -p HOST_PORT:CONTAINER_PORT --name CONTAINER_NAME IMAGE`:
+    - `-i or --interactive`: Terminal will transfer the input to container
+    - `-t or ---tty`: Allocates a pseudo-TTY (a terminal interface).
+    - `-d or --detach`: Run the container in the background
+    - `-p or --publish`: Explicitly map a single port or range of ports in the container to the host.
+    - `-P or --publish-all`: Publishes all the exposed ports to the host.
+Docker binds each exposed port to a random port on the host.
+    - `--rm:`: Automatically removes the container when it exits.
+This ensures that no stopped container is left on the system once stop the container.
+    - `HOST_PORT`: The port number on host machine where you want to receive traffic
+    - `CONTAINER_PORT`: The port number within the container that's listening for connections
+    - For example: `docker run -it --rm -d -p 8080:80 --name nginx-reverse-proxy nginx`
+    - For example: `docker run -it --rm -d -p 8080:80 --name nginx-reverse-proxy nginx`

 ### Container Compose